The Community Preservation Act Committee is now receiving proposals for Fiscal Year 2022 from now through Monday, October 12, 2020 at 4:30PM.

 Acquisition and/or preservation of threatened resources;

 Plan for how project will be maintained over time;

 Priority ranking of project set by relevant Town boards, committees or commissions.

-Complete the application by the deadline (early submissions of proposals are encouraged to give the CPA Committee time for review and to receive information from relevant Town boards and commissions)
+Complete the online application by the deadline (early submissions of proposals are encouraged to give the CPA Committee time for review and to receive information from relevant Town boards and commissions)

 The receipt of your proposal will be acknowledged

 CPAC may submit written questions to you

 Public presentations before CPAC will be scheduled for October and November

 CPAC votes on proposals and submits recommendations to Town Council